syncfusion-content/wpf-docs/wpf/SfDiagram/Node.md

 ###Draw Nodes

 Nodes can be interactively drawn by clicking and dragging the Diagram surface by using **Drawing Tool**.
-For more information about drawing Nodes, refer to [Draw Connectors](/wpf/sfdiagram/Tools#drawing-tools:shapes "Draw Connectors").
+For more information about drawing Nodes, refer to [Draw Nodes](/wpf/sfdiagram/Tools#drawing-tools:shapes "Draw Nodes").

 ##Position